-"Green tea is an antioxidant promoting healthier, stronger teeth that help prevent bacterias that cause tooth decay and other periodontal diseases, as well as bone resorption.
+"Green tea is an antioxidant promoting healthier, stronger teeth that help prevent bacteria that cause tooth decay and other periodontal diseases, as well as bone resorption.
 Controlling bacteria and lowering the acidity level, green tea can also play a key part in preventing cavities," they add.

 The Final Takeaway

 The bottom line: It's not bad to eat ice if you're sucking on it or allowing it to melt, but it is bad to eat ice if you're chewing or breaking it with your teeth.
 The latter habit can lead to cracked teeth or injured gums.
 Pagophagia can also be the result of many different factors, so it's best to seek the advice of your doctor to find the source of what's causing your urge to chew.

 Hunt MG, Belfer S, Atuahene B. Pagophagia improves neuropsychological processing speed in iron-deficiency anemia.
 Med Hypotheses.
 2014;83(4):473‐476. doi:10.1016/j.mehy.2014.07.016